Howard Johnson's: Development since 1990

 Prime Motors Inns continued to preserve the lodges, just as Marriott had, until weak hotel and real estate markets caused it to sell off its assets and cease operations in 1990.
 Those involved with the company owned and franchised motor lodges banded together and formed the Howard Johnson Acquisition Corporation.
 They successfully obtained all the rights to operate and maintain the company-owned and franchised lodges.
 With these rights maintained, they changed their name to "Howard Johnson International Incorporated," which became a subsidiary of "Hospitality Franchise Systems Incorporated," which eventually merged with other companies to form Cendant.
+In the late 1990s, the Howard Johnson's Candy Factory and Executive Offices in Wollaston were purchased and renovated by the Eastern Nazarene College to form the Adams Executive Center.

 In 2006, Cendant split itself into Wyndham Worldwide and three other companies.
 Wyndham operated the Howard Johnson brand under several "tiers" based on price, level of amenities, and services offered.
 Under Cendant/Wyndham, the chain became a parking place for franchise conversions, which were existing independent motels which had been renovated and added to the chain in order to provide them with access to a nationally recognized name and central reservation infrastructure.
 As these properties were not originally constructed as Howard Johnson sites, they lacked distinctive architecture; some locations had no restaurant at all.
 Howard Johnson Express Inns, Howard Johnson Inns, Howard Johnson Hotels, and Howard Johnson Plaza Hotels range from limited-service motels to full-service properties with on-site concierges and business centers.
 Howard Johnson began offering a "Rise 'N' Dine" continental breakfast at some economy-limited service locations.
 The chain abolished the multiple price tiers by 2015.

 Locations

-Despite the hotel chain surviving into the 21st century, its number of locations has significantly dropped in recent years (there are fewer than 140 Howard Johnson hotels left in the United States, where the chain originated).
+Despite the hotel chain surviving into the 21st century, its number of locations has significantly dropped in recent years (there are fewer than 130 Howard Johnson hotels left in the United States, where the chain originated).
 As of May 2024, there are combined 280 Howard Johnson branded properties with the vast majority located in the United States and China with further hotels in Canada, Mexico, Cambodia, India, Indonesia, South Korea, Saudi Arabia, the United Arab Emirates, Argentina, Chile, Colombia, Ecuador and Paraguay.